-This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities, equations, and formulas.
+This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities and equations.
 The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
-Additional topics may include conic sections and product-sum functions.
+Additional topics may include conic sections and productsum formulas.

-\MTH 115.
-PRECALCULUS ALGEBRA & TRIGONOMETRY.
-4 hrs.
+MTH 115 : PRECALCULUS ALGEBRA & TRIGONOMETRY